SidxA/reduce-daemensionality/README.md

 - 05/11
 	- diffusion map works for $\epsilon>10$, best at $>200$
 	- manifoldlearning or fitfrom multivar stats has automatically 8 cores
+- 05/15
+	- analyticsignal form FourierAnalysis is the hilbert trafo, cation due to extracted DC/mean? component
 	-